danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 <aside class="markdown-aside">
 Since building this app, I came across <a class="markdown-link" href="https://github.com/robzolkos/csscaffold">CSS Scaffold</a>, which offers a very clean and organized approach to structuring CSS.
 If I were starting a new project today, I'd likely reach for that instead of the more "vibe coded" setup here, which got a little messy.
 </aside>

-### Zero-Build

-The entire app runs as a static site.
-There's no bundler, no framework, no auth, and no build process.
-It's just plain HTML, JavaScript modules, and CSS.
-It's deployed via GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
-This keeps maintenance simple.

 ## Final Thoughts